theramiyer/blog/_posts/2020/2020-05-16-can-we-be-free-of-chinese-goods.md

 Our government will not force us to buy from within the country.
 Think about it this way: We will have to make all products in India to stop Indians buying from China.
 Why?

-China sells cheap rates.
+China sells at cheap rates.
 The cost of producing the goods in India is higher than for China, because of economies of scale.
 Second, no other country sells as cheap as China does.
 For instance, if a tonne of smokium[^885c7b1a] costs $400 when bought from China, Australia sells the same substance for $470.
 Assume the tax on smokium bought from China is 14%, while when bought from Australia is 12%.
 Calculate the total cost and compare.
 China: $456; Australia: $526.
 Buying from Australia is more expensive despite the lower tax.
 Manufacturing within India is a better choice; at least, there would be no import taxes.

 [^885c7b1a]: Smokium: Something I made up

 But the case has been that producing in India is still more expensive than importing from China despite the tax benefit.
-One way to bring down the cost would be to increase production, or compromise on quality.
+We could bring down the cost increasing production, or compromising on quality.
 Nobody likes the latter, and the former is hard.

 The government does not force anyone against buying from China for a simple reason: If the products become more expensive, people will buy less.
 For instance, if the price of my favourite brand of coffee powder goes up by ₹300/kg, I will either buy 250 grams less of the coffee, or stop buying something else (like, avoid the social _chai_ for a week every month).
 If I so felt that buying the coffee at the higher price is not worth it, I will stop buying it altogether, which will have its own consequences, such as the coffee manufacturer selling one kilogram less coffee per month.
 One million consumers like me would mean 1,000 tonnes less coffee sold for the company, which in turn will increase the net price of the coffee so the company can compensate for its loss of sale, which further discourages customers.